Although $500 might seem like a lot of money to some, this is truly the lower midrange for what professionals would consider a budget expense.

 This might be the best studio monitor in its price range, period.
 The tonal balance is spectacular to our ears, and doesn’t distort or muddy at higher volumes.
 The bass response on these monitors in particular is quite impressive.

-They could maybe be better with a more neutral frequency response, but for the price, it’s hard to complain at all.
-Adam Audio never ceases to amaze us with the quality of their products.
+They could maybe be better with a more neutral frequency response, but for $500 a pair, it’s hard to complain at all.
+Adam Audio ceases to amaze us with the quality of their products.

 Check out our full Adam Audio T7V review

-2. Kali Audio LP-8
+Kali Audio LP-8 V2